Rel1cx/eslint-react/README.md

 💼 Configurations enabled in.\
 ⚠️ Configurations set to warn in.\
+👍 Set in the `recommended` configuration.\
-✅ Set in the `recommended` configuration.
+🔍 Set in the `recommended-type-checked` configuration.

 ### debug